Sohammhatre10/business_ai_agent/Readme.md

 **Record Mode:**

-1. Run `python src/main.py --mode record`
+1. Run `python -m src.main --mode record`
 2. Speak your feedback (e.g., "The customer service was excellent, but I wish you had more phones under 500 dollars.").
 3. The agent will transcribe your speech, analyze it, and speak its response.
 4. It will then wait for your next recording.
 Press `Ctrl+C` to end.

 **Query Mode:**

-1. Run `python src/main.py --mode query`
+1. Run `python -m src.main --mode query`
 2. You will see `Please enter your query: `
 3. Type your feedback (e.g., "I need a new phone, can you list some options around 800 dollars with at least 256GB storage?").
 4. The agent will analyze your text and speak its response (potentially using the `search_mobiles` tool).